Ticlext-Altihaf/nutri-fi-grade-backend/README.md

 - **Accuracy**: Achieves an 88% accuracy rate in food content recognition and health assessment.
 - **Testing**: Comprehensive tests are documented to ensure reliability and performance.

+## Disclaimer

+Nutri-Fi Grade provides general nutritional information and is intended for educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or dietary needs.

 ## Resources

 - **Frontend Repository**: [Nutri Fi Grade Frontend](https://github.com/Ticlext-Altihaf/nutri-fi-grade-frontend)